Skip to main content

 The WV FAIR Program supports artists in the creation of artists' works, small exhibitions, publications, or other creations that imaginatively study, experiment with, and/or build upon the collection materials.

-The program is open to all artists, with a preference for WVU alumni, including visual artists, conceptual artists, dancers, journalists, and cultural heritage practitioners, including curators.
+The program is open to all artists, with a preference for WVU alumni, including visual artists, conceptual artists, dancers, writers, and cultural heritage practitioners, including curators.
 Applicants whose proposals uncover hidden stories, and new voices will receive strong consideration.
+At this time, the residency is only open to residents of the U.S.A.

 Program Goals: